How we work out Council Tax Support if you are working age

 Child Care Costs

-If you work full time and have to pay for child care with a registered provider we disregard £175 per week for 1 child and £300 per week for 2 or more children from your total household income.
+If you work full time and have to pay for child care with a registered provider we disregard up to £175 per week for 1 child and £300 per week for 2 or more children from your total household income.

 Universal Credit (UC)